 - Begin your story with the quote, “Stop staring at me!”

 Exercises were optional.
 A few writers chose to work on their personal writing, including one woman who offered to include a donor’s name in a poem for a $50 pledge.
 A $100 pledge bought an entire poem on any topic.

 At the end of every exercise, door prizes were awarded which offered a delightful break and transition to the next hour.
-This year’s prizes consisted of a half hour astrology reading, homemade truffles, free workshops, stationary, gift certificates from independent bookstores, tickets to the theater, writing software, and passes for yoga classes.
+This year’s prizes consisted of a half-hour astrology reading, homemade truffles, free workshops, stationery, gift certificates from independent bookstores, tickets to the theater, writing software, and passes for yoga classes.

 When the event was over, certificates were passed out.
 Writers who had participated in previous years were acknowledged.